webtoknow/fx-trading-app/Week_04/Exercise/README.md

 Open [start.spring.io](https://start.spring.io/) in the browser.

-Select: 1) Generate a Maven Project 2) with Java 3) and Spring Boot 2.0.5(or newer and stable if this one becomes unavailable)
+Select:
+1. Maven Project
+2. with Java
+3. and a stable version of Spring Boot
-4) Complete Group section.
+4. Complete Group section.
 Example: *com.banking.sofware.design*
-5) For Artifact choose a name like *fxtrading*
+5. For Artifact choose a name like *demo*
-6) Click on the link having text 'Switch to the full version.'
-7) Select Java version.
-Example: 10
+6. Under Options select Java version 11
-8) Select the following modules: Security, Web, JPA, PostgreSQL
+7. Select the following modules: Security, Web, JPA, PostgreSQL
-9) Generate project
+8. Generate project

 II.
 Create database

 In pgAdmin console:

-1. Create a database with name *fxtrading*
+1. Create a database with name *demo*
 2. Open a Query Tool in the newly created database and
 a) create a user that the application will use to connect
 b) give the newly created user access rights